fboucquez/symbol-bootstrap/docs/link.md

   --unlink                Perform "Unlink" transactions unlinking the voting and VRF keys from the node signer account

-  --useKnownRestGateways  Use the best NGL known node when announcing.
-Otherwise the command will use the --url provided
+  --useKnownRestGateways  Use the best NEM node available when announcing.
+Otherwise the command will use the node
-                          host.
+                          provided.

 EXAMPLE
   $ symbol-bootstrap link